Red-state Dems worried Trump impeachment will hurt Senate chances; Giuliani considering lawsuits

 Trump inquired about shooting migrants at the border, using trench filled with deadly reptiles: new book

 A new report from the New York Times on Tuesday shows the extraordinary measures President Trump inquired about as part of his push to secure the U.S.-Mexico border.
 In an excerpt from their upcoming book, "Border Wars: Inside Trump’s Assault on Immigration," Times reporters Michael Shear and Julie Hirschfeld Davis allege that Trump has repeatedly floated the idea of installing a "water-filled trench" and stocking it with deadly reptiles.

-"Privately, the president had often talked about fortifying a border wall with a water-filled trench, stocked with snakes or alligators, prompting aides to seek a cost estimate.
-He wanted the wall electrified, with spikes on top that could pierce human flesh," the excerpt read.
-"After publicly suggesting that soldiers shoot migrants if they threw rocks, the president backed off when his staff told him that was illegal.
-But later in a meeting, aides recalled, he suggested that they shoot migrants in the legs to slow them down.
-That’s not allowed either, they told him."
+He also suggested shooting migrants in the legs to "slow them down."

 A source who was in the room at the time confirmed the conversation about shooting migrants in the legs to Fox News late Tuesday.